-As shown above in Table 3.8-6, annual on-road $CH_4$ emissions from the Action Alternative are expected to increase by about 6%, N2O emissions are expected to increase by about 4%, and CO2 emissions are expected to increase by about 11% compared to the No-action Alternative.
+As shown above in Table 3.8-6, annual on-road CH4 emissions for the Action Alternative are expected to decrease, N2O emissions are expected to increase, and CO2 emissions are expected to increase compared to existing conditions.
+Annual on-road GHG emissions are expected to increase compared to those with the No-action Alternative due to increased VMT.
 Although fuel economy and engine technology are improving, they are not improving enough to offset the increase in VMT.